-Students assigned out-of-school suspension (OSS) or in-school suspension (ISS) are ineligible to participate in any extracurricular activities - before school, after school, or on weekends - until the period of suspension has concluded.
-An assignment of suspension ends on the morning of the next day after the suspension is completed.
+Students assigned out-of-school suspension (OSS) are ineligible to participate in any extracurricular activities - before school, after school, or on weekends - until the period of suspension has concluded.
+An assignment of out-of-school suspension ends on the students return to the regular classroom setting.
+In school suspension (ISS) the student may participate in practices only, during their suspension but cannot participate in competitions.
+An assignment to ISS ends at the end of the day of the last scheduled assignment day.